-This research project seeks to understand better different publics attitudes and responses to the display of human remains at the Chau Chak Wing Museum, with a particular focus on Museum visitors and Egyptian communities (in Australia’s diaspora, in Egypt, and elsewhere.
+This research project seeks to understand better different publics attitudes and responses to the display of ancient human remains at the Chau Chak Wing Museum, with an initial focus on Egypt.

 200 visitors were invited to complete an online survey upon their departure of the Museum between July and November 2022.
 The questions, which were predominantly qualitative and naturalistic in nature, aimed to capture the way visitors engaged with, reacted, and responded to the curation and display of human remains in physical and 3D visual formats within the Museum’s exhibitions.
 This component of the research was approved by the University of Sydney's Human Research Ethics Committee.
 Project No. 2022/379.

-The data gathered from this research project will help set new culturally specific guidelines on the display, care, treatment and interpretation of all human remains in the Museum's collection, as well as helping to inform future exhibitions and programmes.
+The data gathered from this research informs a set of culturally specific guidelines for the display, care, treatment and interpretation of ancient Egyptian mummified human remains at the Museum.

 This is a collaborative project comprising: